NCR Atleos (NATL)

 Revenue growth is one major determinant of business quality, and the efficiency of operations is another.
 For Diversified Financial Services companies, we look at pre-tax profit rather than the operating margin that defines sectors such as consumer, tech, and industrials.

-NCR Atleos’s pre-tax profit margin came in at 2.9% this quarter.
+In Q4, NCR Atleos’s pre-tax profit margin was 6.7%.
 This result was in line with the same quarter last year.

 The debt-to-equity ratio is a widely used measure to assess a company's balance sheet health.
 A higher ratio means that a business aggressively financed its growth with debt.
 This can result in higher earnings (if the borrowed funds are invested profitably) but also increases risk.